j-janssen/pic_triangulation/README.md

 Here is a brief guideline with the **Milestones** for the first stage:
 * **The blueprint of the Algo** (Preliminary)
-    * - [ ] Stepp 1: List possible algos that solve the problem!
+    *  [x] Stepp 1: List possible algos that solve the problem!
-    * - [ ] Stepp 2: Pic one by evaluating the pros and cons!
+    *  [x] Stepp 2: Pic one by evaluating the pros and cons!
-    * - [ ] Stepp 3: Devide the workload into managable chunks/ blocks!
+    *  [x] Stepp 3: Devide the workload into managable chunks/ blocks!

 * **The Awakening of the Algo** (Main Part)
     * - [ ] Stepp 1: Code in Python (version 1)!